furplag/herobrine/README.md

 To build this project you will need:

-- Java JDK (version 16 or newer)
+- Java JDK (version 17 or newer)
 - Git

 To build the project:

 1. Clone this repository.
-2. Run `gradlew productionMappedJar` inside the root directory of the cloned repository.
+2. Run `gradlew build` inside the root directory of the cloned repository.
 3. The jar file will be in `build/libs/Herobrine 2.jar`.

 Voila!